mattvenn/piffin/reaction_timer/lesson-4-handout.md

 Follow the diagram to build the circuit.
 Common problems are:

-* check the components are inserted properly, with their legs deeply inserted into the breadboard
+* Check the components are inserted properly, with their legs deeply inserted into the breadboard,
+* You might need to press quite hard on the button to get them in properly.

 \ ![Button circuit](1button.png)